ELLIOTTCABLE/bucklescript.github.io/docs/generate-converters-accessors.md

   | Watermelon;
 ```

-Generates 2 functions of the following types:
+This option causes `jsConverter` to generate functions of the following types:

 ```ocaml
 val fruitToJs : fruit -> abs_fruit